Tom Brady Says Being Called The ‘GOAT’ Makes Him Cringe

 “50’s too long, I think 45 is the goal.”

-If Brady continues his winning ways, he will set even more records for a man in his forties in the NFL.
+If Brady continues his winning ways, he will set even more records for a man in his 40s in the NFL.

 The Daily Mail says that Brady believes that there is a lot of baggage that comes with the term GOAT that makes him uneasy.
 The New England Patriot says that the picture in his mind when he hears the term GOAT is someone who is near perfect, and he assures fans that he has many flaws.